 It could be that the claim will be made against the adviser, and addressed to them in the form of a complaint.
 Or it could be that the claim will be sent to an independent body such as the Financial Ombudsman Service, or the FSCS.

-The team at Get Claims Advice builds each claim with the knowledge and experience that helped them claim back over £60m* on behalf of their clients, always with no upfront costs!
+The team at Spencer Churchill Claims Advice can build each claim with the knowledge and experience that help them claim back money on behalf of their clients, always with no upfront costs!

 Finally, the claim should receive a decision from whomever it was sent to, and hopefully the claim has been accepted.